feathersjs-ecosystem/feathers-batch/README.md

   query: { userId }
 });
 ```

+Popular UI framewroks like React and Vue will also make requests from many components to api at once.
+These will be captured in and executed in a batch.

 If the requests are not dependent on each other and you want to batch them, [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) needs to be used: